The Buddhist Sacred Lotus Flower

-Article updated on May 20, 2020
+Article updated on January 19, 2024

 Text & photos: Marcella van Alphen

-Lotuses literally rise from the filthy mud to become beautiful flowers.
-For Buddhists, this is a sacred symbol reminding them to reach for the highest and remain pure in their mind, speech, and body.
-This is so important that the lotus flower is the national flower of India, also representing beauty, serenity, rebirth, and the path to enlightment.
+and remain pure in their mind, speech, and body.
+This is so important that the lotus flower is the national flower of India, also representing beauty, serenity, rebirth, and the path to enlightenment.

 On the Kyushu Island in Japan, their blooming is celebrated in the Usuki Lotus Garden, next to the Usuki Stone Buddhas each year.
 Women stroll amongst the blooming lotus flowers beautifully dressed in traditional kimonos.